e3duardo/UnderstandingTypeScript/01 - Getting Started.md

 // return type, cause compiler can infer itself
 ```

-**Void Type:** Functions could not return a value, when it's happens, we can tell that function return void.
-JavaScript does not recognised void like a type but TypeScript does.
+**Void Type:** Functions could not return a value, when it's happened, we can tell that function return void.
+JavaScript does not recognise void like a type but TypeScript does.

 **Function types:** We can declare a function type to ours variables: